 PhilHealth members stop paying contributions due to a lot of reasons.
 Some fail to fulfill their obligations due to financial constraints or job loss, while other voluntary members intentionally do it because they believe it’s pointless.

-Whatever the circumstances may be, there are members who will eventually decide to “restart” their membership and continue paying their contributions.
+Whatever the circumstances, some members will eventually “restart” their membership and continue paying their contributions.
 If you’re one of them, this article will answer all your frequently asked questions.

 Disclaimer: This article has been published for educational purposes only.
 Neither the author nor FilipiKnow is affiliated with PhilHealth, so specific queries about your membership and insurance benefits must be forwarded to the proper authority.

 Table of Contents

 I Already Registered but Have Not Made Contributions in Years.
 How Do I Reactivate My PhilHealth Account?

 No additional registration is required.
 Each PhilHealth subscriber receives a special identification number.
 However, you have to renew your membership.
 To do this, you must submit an updated PMRF (PhilHealth Member Registration Form).